D.R. Horton

 Overview

-D.R.
-Horton builds across multiple price points, from entry-level homes under its Express Homes brand to move-up and luxury lines.
-The company's scale allows it to standardize construction practices, purchase agreements, and warranty terms across its operations, which means contract patterns identified in one state frequently appear in others.
+The company builds across multiple price points, from entry-level homes under its Express Homes brand to move-up and luxury lines.
+Its scale allows it to standardize construction practices, purchase agreements, and warranty terms across its operations, which means contract patterns identified in one state frequently appear in others.

 Documented Contract Patterns

-The following clauses have been identified in D.R.
-Horton purchase agreements analyzed by Fine Print Homes.
-Not every clause appears in every contract; terms vary by state and community.
+The following patterns have been documented in D.R.
+Horton purchase agreements.
+Not every contract contains every clause, and language varies by state and community.

 The contract may ask buyers to waive their legal right to a home that meets basic livability standards.
 This means the builder disclaims responsibility for ensuring the home is safe, structurally sound, and fit for occupancy at closing.